 - Therefore, if you care for something enough that you want to learn about it — it’s the best you can do for yourself.
 You will be genuinely interested and motivated to learn.
 You’ll work it out.

 I was so late to the party with this book, but I hope you agree — or disagree with some of the above.
-Have a big, fucking, magical life folks!
-And until soon! x
+Have a big magical life folks, teehee!
+Until soon! x